Curtiss P-40 Warhawk: Royal Australian Air Force

 The Kittyhawk was the main fighter used by the RAAF in World War II, in greater numbers than the Spitfire.
 Two RAAF squadrons serving with the Desert Air Force, No. 3 and No. 450 Squadrons, were the first Australian units to be assigned P-40s.
 Other RAAF pilots served with RAF or SAAF P-40 squadrons in the theater.

 Many RAAF pilots achieved high scores in the P-40.
 At least five reached "double ace" status: Clive Caldwell, Nicky Barr, John Waddy, Bob Whittle (11 kills each) and Bobby Gibbes (10 kills) in the Middle East, North African and/or New Guinea campaigns.
 In all, 18 RAAF pilots became aces while flying P-40s.

 Nicky Barr, like many Australian pilots, considered the P-40 a reliable mount: "The Kittyhawk became, to me, a friend.
 It was quite capable of getting you out of trouble more often than not.
 It was a real warhorse."

 At the same time as the heaviest fighting in North Africa, the Pacific War was also in its early stages, and RAAF units in Australia were completely lacking in suitable fighter aircraft.
 Spitfire production was being absorbed by the war in Europe; P-38s were trialled, but were difficult to obtain; Mustangs had not yet reached squadrons anywhere, and Australia's tiny and inexperienced aircraft industry was geared towards larger aircraft.
-USAAF P-40s and their pilots originally intended for the U.S. Far East Air Force in the Philippines, but diverted to Australia as a result of Japanese naval activity were the first suitable fighter aircraft to arrive in substantial numbers.
+USAAF P-40s and their pilots originally intended for the US Far East Air Force in the Philippines, but diverted to Australia as a result of Japanese naval activity were the first suitable fighter aircraft to arrive in substantial numbers.
 By mid-1942, the RAAF was able to obtain some USAAF replacement shipments.